HydraSenpai/Classessment/README.md

 # Features to create

-- Status and year fields to classes
+- Add Status, Start date, End date and year fields to classes
+- Add data created to stats
 - View classes by semester

 # Installation